owncloud-archive/calendar/README.md

 Super urgent developer info:
 ============================
-ownCloud 7 or ownCloud 8 will be last version to ship the master branch's codebase.
-It will be replaced by the rework branch.
-If you want to implement new features, please strongly consider implementing them based on the rework branch's codebase.
+ownCloud 8.2 will be last version to ship this codebase.
+It will be replaced by the [rework](https://github.com/owncloud/calendar-rework).
+If you want to implement new features, please strongly consider implementing them in the [calendar-rework](https://github.com/owncloud/calendar-rework)

 ### Master branch:
 Just clone this repo into your apps directory.